9 Best Dog Foods for Dry Skin & Coat Health in 2023 – Reviews & Guide

 This food also has DHA, which is wonderful for mental development.
 The kibbles are specifically made small to help with oral health, and the highly digestible protein promotes good digestive help.
 With 50 years of research under their belt, it’s no wonder that Royal Canin has this down to a science.

-Buyers report that this food greatly reduces scratching and most of the time, eliminates it altogether.
+Buyers report that this food greatly reduces scratching and most of the time eliminates it.
 The other perk is that dogs seem to love the taste!

 Buyers of this food and even vets are full of good things to say about it.
-Apparently, it is the most effective for dogs with sensitive skin.
+It is the most effective for dogs with sensitive skin.
 Common reports are that dogs are healthier and happier after switching to Purina.

 Unfortunately, a few buyers have reported that this item has been delivered with bugs in it.